fradetjulien/scraper/README.md

 # Scraper

-A command line scraper which is scraping data from the World Integrated Trade Solution website in order to know the product exports of any country.

     - IsoCode of a country which displays the top 4 countries that received imports of this country.

     - Grab 5 country randomly and then display the top 4 countries that received imports for all this 5 countries.